cliffmeyer/scEpiSparX/README.md

 #### `find_cres`

 Evaluate CRE activity using a trained model and export BED files (one per cell type).
+Use the **<name>all.pth** model finds to run this analysis.
+The BED files can be interpreted using the Cistrome Data Browser  **similar cistromes** search at https://db3.cistrome.org, or through motifs analysis tools.

 ```bash
 python scEpiSparX.py find_cres path/to/model.pth --config path/to/config.yaml